 In 2019, Dove started a new marketing campaign to shatter beauty stereotypes.
 According to statistics, 70% of women still don’t feel represented in media and advertising.
 So Dove decided to collaborate with Girlgaze Photographers and Getty Images to create the most extensive stock photo library powered by women.

-The goal of this branded video was to present the vision of beauty where no women or girl are excluded.
+The goal of this branded video was to present the vision of beauty where no women or girls are excluded.
 If you check #ShowUs hashtag on social media, you will see that this branded content campaign resonated well with the target audience.

 “Make Your City Safe” by Volvo Auto India